Higher-order topological corner and bond-localized modes in magnonic insulators

-Our system displays the SOTMI phase hosting topologically protected MCMs in the regime $J_0 < J_1$ (kekul\'e structure) with $\mathcal{\chi}^{(6)}=2$.
-In addition, we show that the polarization vanishes by implementing the Wilson loop formulation, hence assuring the absence of any first-order topological phase~\cite{supp,benalcazarprb2017} [see the SM~\cite{supp} for a discussion].
+Our system displays the SOTMI phase hosting topologically protected MCMs in the regime $J_0 < J_1$ (kekul\'e structure) with $\mathcal{\chi}^{(6)}=2$. \SW{In addition, we rule out the signatures of any first-order topological phase by computing the appropriate topological invariant ~\cite{benalcazarprb2017,Benalcazar2017,vanderbilt_2018}. (see SM~\cite{supp} for the details).}

 {\textit{Emergence of topologically protected MCMs in finite-size systems}}\--- We capture the topological characteristics of the SOMTI phase hosting the MCMs by applying open boundary conditions (OBCs) and performing numerical calculations based on the finite-size 2D lattice geometry.
 In this context, two distinct lattice geometries are considered: \textit{hexagonal}, and \textit{rhombus} having six and two corners, respectively (see the insets in Fig.~\ref{fig:Fig2}).
 A few remarks are necessary at this stage: (i) As a result of bond-dependent onsite energy, the first term in Eq.~\eqref{eq.3.1} readily generates an onsite energy difference (OED) between the bulk and the boundary by an amount $SJ_1$, and (ii) the OED reflects how the edges are terminated in different geometries.
 Such a feature is generally absent in a similar fermionic system.